 The M.S. in Computer Science is offered with five concentrations along with a no concentration option.
 Students must complete a total of 30 credits.
 Core courses, concentrations and electives are listed below.
 If the thesis option is elected, a thesis will replace two of the elective courses.
 Plans for the thesis option must be made with and approved by the program office.

+Core Courses (3 credits each)

-CISC 610 Programming Languages
+- CISC 610 Programming Languages

-CISC 615 Design and Analysis of Algorithms
+- CISC 615 Design and Analysis of Algorithms

-CISC 640 Operating Systems
+- CISC 640 Operating Systems

-CISC 660 Database Management Systems
+- CISC 660 Database Management Systems

-CISC 680 Software Engineering
+- CISC 680 Software Engineering

 Artificial Intelligence Concentration (4 courses, 3 credits each)